robinrendle/robinrendle.com/_posts/2019-06-01-eleventy-and-netlify.md

 extract: This Memorial weekend I updated this very website to use the static site generator Eleventy and Netlify as the publishing process.
 Oh boy was it a dream.
 ---

-Last weekend, facing a three day break over the Memorial Day weekend, it dawned on me: it was time to redesign this website.
+Facing a three day break over the Memorial Day weekend, it dawned on me: it was time to redesign this website.
 Not the visuals or design, as [I don’t believe in redesigning personal websites like that](/notes/blogging-and-atrophy).
 Instead, I needed to rethink how I publish writing and in the process I wanted to completely overhaul the technical underpinnings of it all.

 For the past six years this blog has been a static website (there was a previous version that was in Wordpress but all that code and writing has thankfully been lost to the sands of time).
 Since then I’ve been using a combination of [Jekyll](https://jekyllrb.com/) and [Siteleaf](https://siteleaf.com) to write content and publish my website.
 However, Jekyll happens to be very slow – taking what feels like hours to refresh a page when I change any content – and this would always happen to kill the writing spirit.
 Siteleaf is frustrating too, but in other ways.
 When I started experimenting with it I loved the UI for its ease of use but these days it feels like a lot more complexity than I really need.